 Abandoned Cart Recovery

-Abandoned cart allows you to email customers who have reached the checkout page but given up on their order.
-Maybe they left the kettle on.
+Abandoned cart allows you to email customers who have reached the checkout page but have given up on their order.
+Maybe they had to pick up the kids.
 Maybe the internet crashed.
 For whatever reason, they didn’t complete the checkout process.

-Either way, you can remind them of their order and give them the chance to complete it without filling all the details out again.
+There’s still hope!
+You can remind them of their order and give them the chance to complete it without filling all of their details out again.

-39% of US internet users have placed an online order on their mobile within the past month, research shows.
+Research shows that 79% of US mobile users have placed an online order on their mobile within the past six months.

-If you want to know how to sell online successfully, your store must work as well on mobile as a desktop or laptop.
+If you want to know how to sell online successfully, your store must work as well on mobile as it does on a desktop or laptop.

 That’s where ecommerce platforms come in: your store is automatically designed to work well on mobile.
-So it doesn’t matter how big your customer’s screen is, browsing and buying your products will be very smooth.
+This means that it doesn’t matter how big your customer’s screen is – browsing and buying your products will still be very smooth.
 Out of the three, Wix scores the highest for its mobile editor with a score of 4 out of 5.

 Selling on a marketplace like Amazon, Etsy or eBay is extremely popular.
-It’s estimated that Amazon alone now has well over two million sellers!
+It’s estimated that Amazon alone now has nearly two million sellers!

 And it’s not hard to see why…